stevana/pipelining-with-disruptor/README.md

-which together with Joe Armstrong's [anecdote](https://youtu.be/bo5WL5IQAd0?t=2494) of an unmodified Erlang program *only* running 33 times faster on a 64 core machine has made me think about how one can improve upon the already excellent work that Erlang is doing in this space.
+which together with Joe Armstrong's [anecdote](https://youtu.be/bo5WL5IQAd0?t=2494) of an unmodified Erlang program *only* running 33 times faster on a 64 core machine inspired me to think about how one can improve upon the already excellent work that Erlang is doing in this space.

 Longer term, I like to think of pipelines spanning computers as a building block